asimihsan/notes/[course] social network analysis - 2012 - 001.md

 	-	Solving for eigenvector of adjacency matrix with eigvenvalue = 1.
 -	**Bonacich eigenvector centrality**
 	-	Tunable via beta.

 $$ c_i(\Beta) = \sum{j} (\alpha + \Beta c_j)A_(ji) $$

 $$ c(\Beta) = \alpha(I - \Beta A)^-1 \times A \times 1 $$

 -	Meaning:
 	-	alpha: normalization constant.
-	-	beta: how importatnt the centrality of your neighbours is.
+	-	beta: how important the centrality of your neighbours is.
 	-	A: adjacency matrix (can be weighted)
 	-	I: identity matrix
 	-	1: matrix of all ones.